lonelycode/tyk-io-site-content/v1.9/setup/docker.md

 #### One last thing for your portal:

-The setup script will automatically create locally routed proxies for the dashboard (so that your docker container can serve both APIs and your portal from Port 80).
-In a traditional setup without docker, internal networking allows us to use `localhost` to refer to the upstream dashboard as in the proxy, however in docker, we need to route around a local DNS.

-This means the fixtures we use to set up the portal routes for an organisation to be proxied by the gateway need to be modified for docker, this is pretty easy:

-- Go to the APIs section
-- In each API that is greyed out, edit it and replace `localhost` in the Target URL with `ambassador_1`
-- Save each API

 If you wish to change your portal domain - **DO NOT USE** the drop-down option in the navigation, instead, change the domain names in the three site entries in the API section.

 However, if you want clean URLs constructed for your APIs in the dashboard, setting this value will show the URLs for your APIs as relative to the domain you've set.